Global identification of dynamic panel models with interactive effects: Proof of remaining results

-We demonstrate that the case \( \tilde{\alpha} = 1 \) can never satisfy \eqref{eq5:objective} with positive probability.
-The proof for \( \tilde{\alpha} = -\frac{1}{f_4} \) is analogous and thus omitted.
-If we set \( \tilde{\alpha} = 1 \) in order to satisfy \eqref{eq:22}, then we have no other free parameters.
-Thus, this same \( \tilde{\alpha} \) must satisfy all the zero-determinant conditions (Claim \ref{claim:claim1}).
-However, this cannot occur with positive probability.
-To see this, consider the determinant of the diagonal exclusion minor associated with rows \( R = (1, 5, 6) \) and columns \( C = (2, 3, 4) \).
-By Proposition \ref{prop:1} and Corollary \ref{coro:coro4}, we know it can be written as:
+We next show that the candidate value $ \tilde{\alpha}=1 $ cannot satisfy all diagonal-exclusion restrictions with positive probability over the factor realizations, except possibly on a Lebesgue-null subset of the parameter space.
+If we set $ \tilde{\alpha} = 1 $ in order to satisfy \eqref{eq333}, this same $ \tilde{\alpha} $ must satisfy all the zero-determinant conditions (Proposition \ref{prop:1}).
+However, this cannot occur with positive probability except in a low-dimensional subset of the parameter space.
+To see this, consider the diagonal exclusion minor associated with rows $ R = (1, 5, 6) $ and columns $ C = (2, 3, 4) $.
+By Propositions \ref{prop:1},\ref{prop:2}, and \ref{prop:4} we know it can be written as: